iiasa/message_ix/doc/contributing.rst

 This indicates that the documentation was not changed, because a bug fix changed the code to *match* the documented behaviour.
 However, the bugfix PR itself was added to the release notes.

+**Revise** the description if the scope or goals of the PR change, so that it remains up-to-date and useful for understanding the branch contents.

 .. _ci-workflows: